HusenjanDev/Quartz/content/Documents/0023 Visualizing Log Data with Microsoft Sentinel Workbooks.md

 ---
-title: "Visualizing Logs with Microsoft Sentinel Workbooks"
+title: "Visualizing Log Data with Microsoft Sentinel Workbooks"
 created: 2025-11-17
 modified: 2025-11-17
 description: "Power Automate comes with \"When I receive Email\" feature which enables us to perform actions on all new incoming emails."